|Nutritional Guidelines (per serving)|

 - Garnish: icing sugar for dusting

-Roll out the pastry on a lightly floured board to ¼ inch/5mm thick.
+Roll out the pastry on a lightly floured board to 1/4 inch thick.

-Grease and then line an 8 inch/20cm deep tart tin with the pastry.
+Grease and then line an 8-inch tart tin with the pastry.
 Prick the base all over with a fork.
 Chill in the refrigerator for 20 minutes.

 Line the tart case with baking/greaseproof paper and fill with baking beans.
 Cook for 15 minutes or until the pastry is a pale golden color.
 Remove the baking beans, cook for a further 5 minutes.